-B8) If the EOPS allocations formula is used, how is your current year EOPS allocation affected if you were unable to meet your student cap in the prior fiscal year?
+B6) How is your current year EOPS allocation affected if you were unable to meet your student cap in the prior fiscal year?

 ANSWER: The student cap determines at minimum the number of students to be funded in any given year.
 If a program reports serving less than their student cap, the lower figure will be used in the allocation formula.
-This is one element of the formula.
-For each student not served below cap, the formula would not provide funding (2005-06 = \$813 per student).
 In addition, the program would not be eligible for any growth funds.
 Depending on the number below cap, the maximum reduction to the EOPS allocation would be 5 percent.